Breaking the Barrier Courses - Spanish and French

 Online Access

 The online access subscription has all the content of the physical worktext and more.
-It includes audio pronunciations, video clips, readings about Spanish-speaking cultures, interactive exercises (that are scored immediately by the program), and interactive flashcards with sound files.
+It includes audio pronunciations, video clips, readings about Spanish-speaking cultures, interactive exercises (that are scored immediately by the program), and interactive flashcards with audio.
 Audio-visual explanations of key grammar points help students master the grammatical details.

 Students can work independently through most of the lessons, either in the worktext or online, but conversational activities are also included for students to practice the language by asking and answering scripted questions.
 (Extra conversational questions for each lesson are available online.)
 A pacing guide is provided for parents and teachers.

+Students have the option to listen to native-language speakers throughout the lessons.
+When they teach vocabulary, they speak clearly and are easy to understand.
 Other audio files are organized topically as you might find for a conversational course.
 Pronunciation in these audio files seems faster and a little more difficult to understand than in the vocabulary files, but they still provide excellent listening practice with time allowed for students to respond or repeat.
-The conversational content is appropriate for both teens and adults, with vocabulary about travel, shopping, restaurants, hotels, doctors, the pharmacy, emergencies, numbers, colors, food, telling time, the calendar, greetings, and everyday activities.
+This audio feature should be especially helpful for students who don't have many opportunities to hear the language.

 Students have plenty of opportunities to practice speaking the language in response to prompts, but if no one is there to understand what they are saying, it will be difficult to judge how well they are speaking.
 If someone who knows at least some of the language can partner with the student for conversations, it should be very helpful.